-The word “marijuana” paints a hazy picture of young hippies with their bell bottom jeans smoking and getting really “high”.
-That’s how the people, the era, and the media portrays cannabis.
+The word “marijuana” paints a hazy picture of young hippies with their bell-bottom jeans smoking and getting really “high”.
+That’s how the people, the era, and the media portray cannabis.
 But this plant is utilized differently in parts of the world.
-Depending on the need, cannabis can provide a very good use.
-Let’s see and learn other countries’ cannabis culture.
+Depending on the need, cannabis can provide very good use.
+Let’s see and learn about Cannabis and culture around the world.

 Ways Humans Use Cannabis.

-Industrial.
 Especially true with hemp, cannabis was actually first cultivated not for its psychoactive effects but for its industrial applications.
-Evidence suggested that hemp was first utilized to make ropes, paper, oils and other textile products.
+Evidence suggested that hemp was first utilized to make ropes, paper, oils, and other textile products.

-Medical.
 Advances in medical technology have taken advantage of the potential benefits of cannabis.
-Epidiolex, the only FDA approved medicine with CBD as the active ingredient, which is very effective in reducing seizures in certain severe epileptic conditions.
-Cannabis can help in treating Parkinson’s disease, tremors and other neurological conditions.
+Epidiolex, the only FDA-approved medicine with CBD as the active ingredient, is very effective in reducing seizures in certain severe epileptic conditions.
+Cannabis can help in treating Parkinson’s disease, tremors, and other neurological conditions.

 How different cultures around the world use Cannabis

 With lots of people enjoying the hit they get from Cannabis, they used it as means of trading with other tribes.
-They exchange cannabis for other supplies like feather, hide, food, among others.
+They exchange cannabis for other supplies like feathers, hide, food, among others.

 Different tribes also use cannabis for different reasons.
-The Baluba tribe in Congo incorporates cannabis to religious and magical beliefs.
-The Bashilenge tribe use cannabis as a form of punishment.
+The Baluba tribe in Congo incorporates cannabis into religious and magical beliefs.
+The Bashilenge tribe uses cannabis as a form of punishment.
 Criminals are forced to smoke Cannabis “dagga” until they admit their wrongdoing or until they lose consciousness.

 Cannabis was introduced to Jamaica by India around the 18th Century.
 Jamaicans saw that the Indians use cannabis for religious ceremonies.
-Dreadlocked mystics known as Sadhus smoke cannabis and perform religious acts which led to the “cannabization” of Jamaica.
+Dreadlocked mystics, known as Sadhus, smoke cannabis and perform religious acts which led to the “cannibalization” of Jamaica.
 Today, the religion with Jamaican origins, Rastafari, promotes the use of cannabis for religious use.
 Rastafarians believe that smoking cannabis becomes a portal to deeper spirituality.

 With a long history with Cannabis, India is one of the reasons why cannabis is so popular all over the world.

 Today, even though recreational consumption of cannabis is illegal in the country, religious people still use cannabis to treat a range of conditions.
-A cannabis drink called Bhang, is popular among the people because they believe that this drink is a jack-of-all-trades in terms of treating common aches and pain.
+A cannabis drink called Bhang is popular among people because they believe that this drink is a jack-of-all-trades in terms of treating common aches and pain.

 We all know that Amsterdam is essentially the new capital of marijuana because of its laid-back and friendly appreciation of cannabis.
 But technically, cannabis is still illegal in The Netherlands but small consumption is now decriminalized.
 You’ll find a lot of cafes and restaurants that offer cannabis as smoke or as part of a delicacy.